Laurence & Barbara Trumbower

 In November 2004 GMI passed the radio baton to Calvary Evangelistic Mission (CEM), owner of two other Christian stations in Puerto Rico, whose focus is to train faithful people so they can teach others as well (2 Timothy 2:2).
-Since that time Lawrence has been seconded to CEM in The Rock Radio Network, where his main responsibilities are to keep all three stations FCC compliant and to handle engineering for WCGB, WBMJ, and WIVV.
+At that time Lawrence was seconded to CEM in The Rock Radio Network, where his main responsibilities were to keep all three stations FCC compliant and to handle engineering for WCGB, WBMJ, and WIVV.

-His newest exciting project, however, in addition to the radio ministry, is the transformation of a series of the written doctrinal Bible charts of Maurice Hammond into PowerPoint presentations, in Spanish as well as English, for wider exposure in both worlds.
+His newest exciting project, however, is the transformation of a series of the written doctrinal Bible charts of Maurice Hammond into PowerPoint presentations, in Spanish as well as English, for wider exposure in both worlds.

 Barbara works alongside Lawrence preparing the PowerPoints, does some mentoring, initiates most of their personal and mission correspondence and reports, manages the missionaries’ ministry fund records, and actively encourages people within her spheres of influence.

 The Trumbowers’ continued involvement in Christian radio and their work on the doctrinal charts are two means of fortifying their hearers for the challenges of living Christianly in the worlds of today and tomorrow.

 To read the Trumbowers’ most recent newsletter, click HERE.